How it all works

 In the scan mode, the frequency receiver always changes in order of the frequency search frequency with which a person is transmitting.
 The lights or screens located on a panel show which channel or frequency is used when the scanner stops at a certain frequency.
 Frequencies can be preprogrammed in several models or organized manually in almost all models.

-In manual scan mode, the user presses a button or turns the dial to go through a frequency of pre-registration frequencies at a time.
+In manual scan mode, I will press a button or turns the dial to go through a frequency of pre-registration frequencies at a time.

 In the search mode, the receiver must be searched between two sets of frequencies within a particular band.
-This method is useful when a user does not know the frequency, but wants to find out what frequencies are active in a given area.
-If the frequency with which the scanner stops during a search is interesting, the user can store this frequency in the radio scanner and use it in scan mode.
+This method is useful when a user does not know the frequency, but wants to find frequencies in a given area.
+If the frequency stops during a search the user can store this frequency in the radio scanner and use it in scan mode.